Grover's algorithm: Limitations

 Grover's original paper described the algorithm as a database search algorithm, and this description is still common.
 The database in this analogy is a table of all of the function's outputs, indexed by the corresponding input.
 However, this database is not represented explicitly.
 Instead, an oracle is invoked to evaluate an item by its index.
 Reading a full database item by item and converting it into such a representation may take a lot longer than Grover's search.
 To account for such effects, Grover's algorithm can be viewed as solving an equation or satisfying a constraint.
 In such applications, the oracle is a way to check the constraint and is not related to the search algorithm.
 This separation usually prevents algorithmic optimizations, whereas conventional search algorithms often rely on such optimizations and avoid exhaustive search.
 Fortunately, fast Grover's oracle implementation is possible for many constraint satisfaction and optimization problems.

 The major barrier to instantiating a speedup from Grover's algorithm is that the quadratic speedup achieved is too modest to overcome the large overhead of near-term quantum computers.
 However, later generations of fault-tolerant quantum computers with better hardware performance may be able to realize these speedups for practical instances of data.

 Problem description

 As input for Grover's algorithm, suppose we have a function $f\colon \{0,1,\ldots,N-1\} \to \{0,1\}$.
-In the "unstructured database" analogy, the domain represent indices to a database, and f(x) = 1 if and only if the data that x points to satisfies the search criterion.
-We additionally assume that only one index satisfies f(x) = 1, and we call this index ω.
-Our goal is to identify ω.
+In the "unstructured database" analogy, the domain represents indices to a database, and $f(x)=1$ if the data that $x$ points to satisfies the search criterion.
+We additionally assume that only one index satisfies $f(x)=1$, and we call this index $\omega$.
+Our goal is to identify $\omega$.

-We can access f with a subroutine (sometimes called an oracle) in the form of a unitary operator U_{ω} that acts as follows:
+We can access $f$ with a subroutine (sometimes called an oracle) in the form of a unitary operator $U_\omega$ that acts as follows: